FisSher/spritec/README.md

 There is a lovely report on the "reports" folder.
 No link to calliope, it is just a paid tool and prefer to do a classic open source approach.

+I made github actions publish the classic one.

 #Next steps from here:
 You didn't ask to do json schema validations, but I love them!
 I would like to do some other endpoints, but they are more of the same.

 Maybe create a better args mapper.

+I would love to implement a prettier report like extent, allure, etc.